Pockets Warhol

-Pockets Warhol (born 1992) is a capuchin monkey, and one of 24 residents (as of August 26, 2025) at Story Book Farm Primate Sanctuary near Sunderland, Ontario, Canada.
+Pockets Warhol (April 1, 1992 – March 2, 2026) was a Canadian capuchin monkey at Story Book Farm Primate Sanctuary near Sunderland, Ontario, Canada.
 Pockets came to media attention in 2011 when the sanctuary held a fundraiser featuring 40 paintings by the monkey.

 Early life

 According to the sanctuary, Pockets was born on April 1, 1992, and lived his early life as a pet in British Columbia.
 In 2009, Pockets' owner was finding herself challenged to look after him, and searched for a place that could take him.
-On finding Story Book Farm, she flew herself and Pockets to Ontario, and stayed with Pockets for a week to get him comfortable in his new home.
-The former owner still keeps in touch with the sanctuary.
+On finding Story Book Farm, she flew with Pockets to Ontario, and stayed with Pockets for a week to get him comfortable in his new home.
+The former owner still later kept in touch with the sanctuary.

 Start as an artist

 Shortly after Pockets arrived at the sanctuary, one of the volunteers, Charmaine Quinn, gave Pockets his surname of Warhol because his white hair reminded her of Andy Warhol.
 This also prompted Quinn to give Pockets some children's paints to keep him busy.
 In December 2011, having accumulated 40 of Pockets' paintings, the sanctuary arranged an exhibition of the paintings at a Toronto diner, helping to raise funds for the sanctuary.
 The event was covered in the Toronto Star, which in turn triggered international media coverage in/on: CBC, Global News, the Huffington Post (USA), Maclean's magazine, and Vv Magazine.
-A few months later, Pockets paintings were made available for sale online.
+A few months later, Pockets' paintings were made available for sale online.

 Art collaboration

-In September 2013, Brent Roe and Scott Cameron (aka Scotch Camera) joined an art show with Pockets Warhol at the Gladstone hotel in Toronto.
+In September 2013, Brent Roe and Scott Cameron, also known as Scotch Camera, joined an art show with Pockets Warhol at the Gladstone hotel in Toronto.
 In September 2014, MacLeans listed Pockets as the #8 top selling art animal in the world, based on the top price fetched for a single item.
 According to Quinn, Pockets' work has been featured in art shows as far away as Estonia, Finland, and Italy, and purchased online from as far away as Tasmania.

 In May 2016, Anita Kunz visited Pockets at the sanctuary, and subsequently donated one of her own paintings for Pockets to 'enhance'.
 Ms. Kunz later organized an art show with 80 other artists as a new fundraiser for the sanctuary, held at The Papermill Gallery, Todmorden Mills from April 6–16, 2017.
-Other participants in this collaboration included: Barry Blitt, Marc Burckhardt, Cynthia von Buhler, Seymour Chwast, Sue Coe, Yuri Dojc, Louis Fishauf, Jill Greenberg, Terry Mosher, Tim O'Brien, Ralph Steadman, Ann Telnaes and Martin Wittfooth.
+Other participants in this collaboration included: Barry Blitt, Marc Burckhardt, Cynthia von Buhler, Seymour Chwast, Sue Coe, Yuri Dojc, Louis Fishauf, Jill Greenberg, Terry Mosher, Tim O'Brien, Ralph Steadman, Ann Telnaes, and Martin Wittfooth.